EMODnet/EMODnet-Biology-benthos-trends/README.md

 ## More information:

-The full workflow for deriving the products from the datasets derived from the European presence/absence data product is set out in `docs/benthos-trends-turnover`.
+The full workflow for deriving the products from the datasets derived from the European presence/absence data product is set out in https://emodnet.github.io/EMODnet-Biology-benthos-trends/ (source markdown documents are also available in the analysis folder of this repository).

 ### References